Skip to main content

 Often not covered

-• Natural capacity loss over time (handled by manufacturer warranty)
+• Natural capacity loss over time (manufacturer warranty channel)

 • Deep discharge from leaving the car parked for months